 Spinach is a nutritious vegetable that goes well with most meals and salads.
 It is eaten by many people around the world and has a crunchy but tasty feeling.

 But what about our guinea pigs?
 Can they eat this amazing vegetable?
 In this article, we are going to cover everything related to spinach and guinea pigs.

 So, can guinea pigs eat spinach?
-Yes, guinea pigs can eat spinach.
-This vegetable is packed with several nutrients that are ideal for your guinea pig (vitamin C, A, iron, magnesium and more) but due to the high amounts of oxalates (oxalic acid) and calcium that can cause kidney stones, spinach must be given in limited amounts.
+Guinea pigs can eat spinach.
+This vegetable is packed with several nutrients that are ideal for your guinea pig (vitamin C, A, iron, magnesium, and more) but due to the high amounts of oxalates (oxalic acid) and calcium that can cause kidney stones, spinach must be given in limited amounts.

 Spinach is even considered to be a superfood but sadly it is not really a good choice as an everyday food for our guinea pigs.
 One small leaf two times a week is safe for guinea pigs.